vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 the latest time, unless I am feeling fatigue that makes me want to go to bed earlier than that.

+Worked example: Let's say that these days, I tend to get up around 8 AM, I need to be up by 9:30 AM for a work meeting at 10:30 AM, and my alarm is set for 8:45 AM.
+The respective latest sleeping time constraints imposed by these are 1 AM, 1:30 AM, and 12:45 AM.
+The earliest of these is 12:45 AM, so the latest time I can get in bed is 12:45 AM.

 Also, **don't get into bed less than 3 hours after finishing my last meal**.